Corporate strategy for the success of our customers

 Dr.-Ing.
 Frank Ohnhäuser started his career in analog IC development after finishing his studies in Electrical Engineering at the Friedrich-Alexander University of Erlangen-Nuremberg in 1996.
 At Burr-Brown/Texas Instruments (Tucson, USA), he developed high precision ADCs, and founded and led a development center in Erlangen beginning in 1999 where he was a Senior Member of Technical Staff.
 He was responsible for product definition of ADCs in the field of industrial applications and IC design and layout as well as the verification, characterization, qualification, and production test of the team’s products.
 The success was based on customer satisfaction and technical application focus.
 He currently holds nine patents, has four patent applications, and is author of numerous scientifically recognized publications.
 He also teaches the Analog-Digital and Digital-Analog Converters class at the Freidrich-Alexander University of Erlangen-Nuremberg.

-You will find an outline of the book “Analog-Digital Converters for Industrial Applications Including an Introduction to Digital-Analog Converters” online.
+Current publications: You will find an outline of the book “Analog-Digital Converters for Industrial Applications Including an Introduction to Digital-Analog Converters” online.
 Click here.

 Dipl.-Ing.
 Michael Reinhold